guardrail-labs/llm-guardrail-api/docs/admin-ui.md

 API key—can require dual approval.
 Configure approvers per workspace or organization.
 The UI tracks who requested and approved the change and exposes the audit record to the Verifier.

-## Notifications
+### Notifications

-Integrate the Admin UI with email, Slack, or Microsoft Teams to deliver approval requests and incident alerts.
-Notifications include deep links that direct reviewers back into the appropriate screen.
+The current release surfaces incidents and clarification requests directly in the Admin Console, where reviewers can triage and resolve them from the relevant views (traffic, clarifications, and tenants).

 ## Extensibility